1. Home

 What Are Shoe Orthotics?

-Orthotics are devices made to be inserted into your shoes that provide cushioning and support for different parts of your foot.
-They can be purchased prefabricated over the counter (OTC) or made custom to the shape of your foot.
+Orthotics are devices that are inserted into shoes and provide cushioning and support for different parts of the foot.
+They can be purchased prefabricated over the counter (OTC) or custom-made to the shape of your foot.

 Orthotics are a popular option for seniors to help with various conditions.
 The main goal of orthotics is to make the mechanics of your foot more comfortable while standing, walking, or running.
 Although there is some debate about their overall efficacy, many people who use orthotics report less pain and improved quality of life.1